Kylebrown9/EFunge/README.md

 * Position "p" - Prints the current (x,y) coordinates of the kernel with the top left corner as (0,0)
 * Line "l" - Prints the current line of the program
 * Debug "d" - Prints the Rust debug formatted value of the entire interpreter
-* Quite "q" - Terminates the befunge-exec interactive debugger / interpreter
+* Quite "q" - Terminates the EFunge interactive debugger / interpreter